 - 6. Conduct an appropriately thorough CA/N assessment in coordination with any LEA assessment.
 See separate policy, 4.3 Conducting the Assessment; - 7.
-Refer the family members to support services and document, if applicable; - Provide each parent, guardian, or custodian with a copy of the form, Notice of Availability of Completed Report and Information (SF48201/CW0024) and document in the Assessment of Alleged Child Abuse or Neglect Report (SF 113/0311); - 9.
+Refer the family members to support services and document, if applicable; - 8.
+[REVISED] Provide each parent, guardian, custodian and alleged perpetrator with a copy of the form, Notice of Availability of Completed Report and Information (SF48201/CW0024) and document in the Assessment of Alleged Child Abuse or Neglect Report (SF 113/0311).
+If the alleged perpetrator is a child, provide the notice to his or her parent, guardian or custodian. - 9.
 Make an assessment finding (See separate policy, 4.22 Making an Assessment Finding) but do not approve the assessment;